hjpulkki/Trimix-analyzer/README.md

 [![Hardware Project](https://img.shields.io/badge/Open%20Hardware-Yes-blue)]()
 > ⚠️ Non-commercial open hardware/software project: if you plan to build or sell analyzers commercially, contact the original authors for licensing.

-This branch the code for advanced firmware.
-It will be 0-5 % more accurate than the simplified version, depending on the gasses and your sensors.
-If you use this version to analyze your diving gasses, you have to ask yourself if that improvement is worth it for the increased complexity.
-I would only recommend it if you want to play with these algorithms yourself.
+This repository now bundles both the advanced and simplified firmware in the same branch.
+The advanced build can be 0–5% more accurate than the simplified version, depending on the gases and your sensors.
+Before enabling the advanced features, consider whether the added calibration steps and complexity are worth the marginal gain; the advanced mode is best for experimenting with the algorithms yourself.

 ### Selecting advanced vs simplified firmware features